This policy re-enforces the elements of the school mission statement which advocate providing a safe environment for each child.

 - Teacher observation is maintained

-- If in doubt parents are contacted.
+- If in doubt parents are contacted by phone.

 Faints and Shocks